Little River Trail

 At just under 2.5 miles hikers will arrive at the Cucumber Gap Trail junction.
-This is the typical turn-around point for this particular hike; however, you'll have a couple of options if you wish to explore more of the terrain in this area.
+This is the typical turn-around point for this particular hike; however, you'll have a couple of options if you wish to explore more of the terrain in this area of the park.
 You could continue following the Little River upstream for a couple more miles (the entire trail is 6.1 miles in length), or you could extend your hike up to Huskey Gap, or you could create a loop hike by turning right and returning back to the parking area via the Cucumber Gap Trail.